 5 Travel Considerations:

-- Airline – in picking our flight times, I made sure to arrive in Washington at a time when our room would be ready.
+In picking our flight times, I made sure to arrive in Washington at a time when our room would be ready.
 Check in time is at 3:00 pm and our flight arrives just after 4:00 pm.
 This was important because I will need the room in case the flight triggers a migraine.
 I also picked our seats with what I would need if I had an episode during the flight in mind.
 There is no one sitting in front of us so my husband will be able to assist me if necessary.

-- Hotel Accommodations – picking the location of the hotel was very important on this trip.
+Choosing the location of the hotel was very important on this trip.
 We are not renting a car because Washington has a good public transportation system and we plan on utilizing Uber or Lyft during our stay.
 Making sure our hotel was near public transit and within walking distance of stores, restaurants and attractions was very important when making a hotel selection.

 In order to keep fatigue induced episodes to a minimum, we only have 1 activity planned for each day.
 Since I do not handle lights well, we have no evening activities planned.
 Our evenings will be used to rest for the next day.
-There is a day in the middle of the trip that we have nothing planned, if needed that day can be used for rest.
+We have a day of rest planned in the middle of the trip.